Best Best Reviews

 score is between 0 and 5

-The fair use doctrine is a legal concept in the United States that allows for limited use of copyrighted material without acquiring permission from the rights holder.
+The fair use doctrine is a legal principle that allows the limited use of copyrighted material without acquiring permission from the copyright holder.

 Key Features

-• Balances the rights of copyright holders with the public interest in accessing information and fostering creativity
+• Balances the rights of copyright holders with the public interest in accessing and using creative works

 Pros